arqam365/arqam365/README.md

 - 🤝 Seeking help with **Kotlin** and **MongoDB**.
 - 🌱 Currently learning **Backend Development** and diving deep into **Cybersecurity**.
 - 💬 Feel free to ask me about **Android** development or any tech-related queries.
-- ⚡ Fun fact: I aspire to contribute to **open-source projects** that create a positive impact in the world.
+- ⚡ Fun fact: I aspire to contribute to **open-source projects** that positively impact the world.

 ## 🚀 Projects
 - **[Adventure Buddy](https://theadventurebuddy.in)**: A website designed to [An Adventure Website].